-Late night: Take a quick tour of Red Light District.
+Late night: What would be an Amsterdam itinerary without a quick tour of the Red Light District.
 I am personally not a fan of the naughty night crowd in the Red Light District, but it is still a very iconic thing to do in Amsterdam.
 You can also consider taking a look during the day.
-You won’t see as many ladies, but you will avoid the cheap tourists crowd.
+You won’t see as many ladies, but you will avoid the cheap tourists’ crowd.

 Morning.
 Start the day with a delicious outdoor breakfast at Dignita, in the back garden of the Hermitage museum before going for a bike ride around the Vondelpark.
 Just outside the main canals, the Vondelpark is a breath of fresh air.
 As soon as the sun comes out, thousands of Dutchies flock to the park, to run, bike, exercise, or just have a picnic in a very laidback, family friendly atmosphere.
 All around the park are also some incredibly fancy houses to check out!

 Lunch time: There are several spots to eat in the park, but I recommend to grab a lunch at T Blauwe Theehuis .
 This modern looking pavilion, with a gigantic terrace with bright blue tables, chairs, and sun loungers serves the ideal combination of ice cold beers and italian snacks in a very relaxed atmosphere.
 Grab a slice of pizzas, or some arancini.
 Fatty but delicious !

 Early afternoon: Check out the Heineken Experience, a fun and experiential museum about the famous Heineken beers, its origin, the production process, the sports sponsorships etc. A surprisingly entertaining and engaging experience, with 2 free beers at the end!